smithhj2001-sys/The-Persistence-of-Insulin-Shock-Therapy/about.md

 # Conflict of Interest

 The author of this page has claimed no conflict of interest.
-The author does, however, claim unbridled hostility towards corporate pharmaceutical interests, which is beyond the scope of this project.
+The author does, however, claim unbridled hostility towards corporate pharmaceutical interests, which is beyond the scope of this project and has no monetary value.